Reset Your Gut In 3 Simple Steps

 Certain alterations in the gut microbiota’s composition in response to high-fat and sugar meals may cause weight gain.
 High-fat and sugar diets breed microbes linked to obesity.
 Whereas a diet that is colorful fruits and vegetables and high in fiber breeds lean microbes.

 A few ways your gut bacteria can influence your weight:

-1. Metabolic endotoxemia (high levels of lipopolysaccharides – LPS – in the blood) seems to increase the hunger hormone, while reducing the fullness hormone.
+1. Metabolic endotoxemia (high levels of lipopolysaccharides – LPS – in the blood) seems to increase the hunger hormone while reducing the fullness hormone.
 LPS is a component of the cell wall of Gram-negative bacteria, which are typically unhealthy bacteria in the gut.
 Having more Gram-negative bacteria and a leaky gut, such as from high-fat and high-sugar meals, can cause metabolic endotoxemia.

 2. Firmicutes are a group of gut bacteria linked to weight gain, possibly by extracting more calories from your gut content.
 Obese people tend to have more firmicutes compared to people with a healthy weight.

 Typically, probiotics alone will typically not transform the gut flora, although they provide health benefits as a visitor to your gut.
-If your goal is to upgrade your gut flora, it will be important to also improve your diet and make overall healthier lifestyle choices.
-Studies have shown that the gut flora can change over in response to these changes.
+If your goal is to upgrade your gut flora, it will be important also to improve your diet and make overall healthier lifestyle choices.
+Studies have shown that gut flora can change over in response to these changes.
 This is why you should consider a Gut Reset.